Us, the Short Version

 But, as they talked, they realized something was missing: a regular Michigan beer — a kickass, easily-approachable beer that all Michiganders could rejoice over.
 They spent the remaining hours wishing for such a thing to exist before realizing that they could either keep complaining, or they could do it themselves.
 And that’s how the idea for Wolverine Premium Lager, our flagship brew, was born.

 A few years and a few additions later, we’re operating as the first and only all-lager microbrewery in the state of Michigan.
 We’re constantly pushing the envelope with what a lager can do -- we experiment with combined cultures, high-gravity lagers, and best-quality ingredients for the most balanced, unique, and innovative beers possible.
-Our Brewmaster, Oliver, along with brewer Karl and cellarmen Rick and Brandon, spend every day fanatically creating, caring for, and bottling each and every lager.
+We are proud of our passionate brewing team, which consists of our Brewmaster, Alexis Jorgensen, along with brewers Brett and Matt, and cellarmen Rick and Brandon.
+Together they spend every day creating and caring for each and every lager.
 We hope you love drinking it as much as we love making it!